Peak body for ex-service organisations – consultation and co-design outcomes

 In February 2026, the Australian Government appointed Mr Nick Booth MVO as Special Advisor to lead a six-month project to consolidate views from across the sector, examine Australian and international models, and by mid-August 2026 support the development of practical, evidence informed options for the peak body’s role, governance, funding and sustainability.

-Mr Booth has extensive strategic leadership and large-scale projects delivery experience involving successful multi-stakeholder collaborations.
+Mr Booth has extensive strategic leadership and large-scale project delivery experience involving successful multi-stakeholder collaborations.
 He has held senior leadership and advisory roles for more than 35 years, across the United Kingdom, the United States, and Canada, delivering a range of projects and campaigns focused on veterans’ welfare, mental health, child and youth mental health and community development.

-Since commencing in the role, Mr Booth, supported by a small project team, has attended a wide range of meetings and engagements held across Australia including forums hosted by Deputy Commissioners in each state and with key organisations and others in the Veteran and family serving sector.
-This includes collaboration with critical stakeholders groups such as the Ex-Service Round Table (ESORT) and the group of ESO leaders who formed in autumn 2025 to help steer the work forward in collaboration with the Department.
+Since commencing in the role, Mr Booth, supported by a small project team, has attended a wide range of meetings and engagements held across Australia including forums hosted by Deputy Commissioners in each state and with key organisations and others in the Veteran and family support sector.
+This includes collaboration with critical stakeholder groups such as the Ex-Service Organisation Round Table (ESORT) and the group of ESO leaders who formed in autumn 2025 to help steer the work forward in collaboration with the Department.

-On 8 April 2026, a public information session was held, providing an update on the current status of the establishment of the peak body.
+Phase 1 engagement: On 8 April 2026, and after an extensive period of engagement across the country at consultation forums and ESO events, an online public information session was held.
+The purpose was to engage broadly with members of the veteran support community, provide an introduction to Mr Booth and an update on the current status of the establishment of the peak body.
 You can view a recording of the session.
-A range of frequently asked questions (FAQs) are also available.

-Consultation and co-design outcomes (background):
+Back to topConsultation and co-design outcomes (background):

 In 2024, NOUS group was commissioned to respond to the Royal Commission’s potential recommendations on the establishment of a representative body, and to provide inputs for a co-design process for a representative body within the sector.